maxkapur/maxkapur.github.io/_posts/2025-06-18-thesaurus-cheating.md

 I remember taking mild offense when my middle school language arts teacher introduced our class to the thesaurus.
-I thought, if I let the thesaurus choose my words for me, then is it even *my* writing any more?
+I thought, if I let the thesaurus choose my words for me, then is it even *my* writing anymore?
 This seems like a flaw in my temperament: I always regard technology with suspicion when it threatens to supplant human creativity.

 Inevitably, as I progressed through high school and college, I made peace with the thesaurus, and now I rely on it.
 A typical use case would be: “What’s that